Q & A with Author JP Paul

 I like slice-of-life stories, those events, circumstances or relationships that any of us might encounter at some point in our lives.
 How do we react?
 What decisions do we make?
 What can I learn from the success and failure of others?

 I also want to be challenged.
 I like to be forced to think about the story's intent and the author's relationship to it.
 I want to explore the time and the characters beyond the surface.
 Many readers like to be whisked away to fantasy worlds.
 I understand that need for entertainment and escapism but I think we have plenty that can be accomplished as a global community.
 I'm positive we can still get the planet right if we work at it rather than run away from it.
-I'm bother entertained and free to escape through realism.
+I'm both entertained and free to escape through realism.

 The problem I have with fantasy genres is that they tend to recreate many of the same socio-cultural problems that already exist but wrap them into ugly monsters or pseudo erotica of incarnate shells.
 This creates unbelievable villains and heroes who often don't seem to carry sufficient credibility - in my opinion - for me to care whether they succeed or fail.
 I’d rather know how a human being, my neighbor for example, would react given a specific set of obstacles or pending decisions.
 I question why so many fantasy writers hesitate to show the warts of real people and instead choose to dehumanize their characters.

 That said, I enjoy a good speculative novel if it tackles bigger questions that we can learn from.
+Margaret Atwood, for example, is timeless and has dominated that genre for years.

 Are there writers who you especially admire?

 This was the story that came to mind.
 It combines experiences in Jamaica and Florida that are still fresh in my memory.
 It also deals with corporate politics, the art world, dysfunctional families and various dichotomies such as rural/urban, rich/poor, developed/undeveloped nations and cultural peculiarities.
-I've dealt with all of the above on a daily basis for the past twenty five years!
+I've dealt with all of the above on a daily basis for the past thirty years!
 Mind you, Rattle isn't cathartic, rather an attempt to explore some deeper issues under the guise of a compelling story. :-) It was fun to write in a time when I needed some chuckles.

 How would you describe the voice or style of Rattle?